 Build a Local PKGBUILD

-Build and install a package from a PKGBUILD in the current directory:
+Build a package from a PKGBUILD in the current directory:

 pikaur -P